 Joint MBA/J.D.
 Program

 Students earn two degrees through this business law program.
-The MBA focuses on the business portion of the program, while the J.D. focuses on the law side.
+The MBA focuses on the business portion of the program, while the J.D. focuses on the legal side.
 Additionally, at some schools, MBA/J.D. students can pursue a specialty, such as taxation.
 These programs usually require 3-4 years of full-time study, reducing the time for obtaining the degrees individually by one year.

 - Constitutional law